 Given that the application is for terms that describe services, as well as a geographic location, I would imagine that this would get rejected, however it sure is an interesting case, and I for one will be watching it closely.

-Searching the IP Australia ATMOSS database of lodged trademark applications, you’ll see that application 1400795 is applying for the term “Perth web design” as a trademark, in the class of web portal services, which includes designing or hosting of web sites.
-(The easiest way to search is to ‘Login as Guest’, then use the second search box, and enter the application number 1400795).
+Searching the IP Australia ATMOSS database of lodged trademark applications, you’ll see that application 1400795 was applying for the term “Perth web design” as a trademark, in the class of web portal services, which includes designing or hosting of web sites.

 If you are involved in the Perth web design industry, and keen to oppose this trademark application, should it be required, then there is a Guide to opposing registration of another person’s trade mark available on the IP Australia website, along with a number of other guides.